-transient-dreamer asks: Amnesty International asks Canada to arrest George W. Bush.
+transient-dreamer says: Amnesty International asks Canada to arrest George W. Bush.
 What do you think?

 » SFB says: The odds of this actually happening are super-low.
 It’s an attempt at drawing attention to an issue that’s mostly faded out of view for a lot of people.
 As Canadian officials state in this article, they, along with Human Rights Watch, are “engaging in cheap stunts.”
 OK, Bush wasn’t exactly the most popular guy when he left office, and his administration likely got away with things that they shouldn’t have, but let’s face it, this is as unproductive and politically corrosive as anything the GOP’s been criticized for since they regained the House. — Ernie @ SFB